Authentic French Tarte Tatin Recipe (Classic Upside-Down Apple Tart)

 Which apples work best for Tarte Tatin?

-Firm, sweet-tart apples like Fuji or Granny Smith work well.
-If yours are very sweet, add extra lemon juice to balance the flavor.
+Firm, sweet-tart apples like Fuji, Granny Smith, Braeburn, or Pink Lady work beautifully.
+If yours are very sweet, add a little extra lemon juice to balance the flavor.

 How do I cook the caramel apples?

-Let the apples release excess moisture as they simmer, then reduce the caramel until it’s thick and the apples soften but don’t turn to mush.
+Let the apples release excess moisture as they simmer, then reduce the caramel until it’s thick and glossy.
+The apples should be tender but still hold their shape.

 How dark should the caramel be?

-A good toffee caramel should be a deep amber for that rich bittersweet note.
-Swirl, watch closely, and remove from heat before it goes too dark.
+A good toffee caramel should reach a deep amber color for that rich bittersweet note.
+Swirl gently, watch closely, and remove from heat before it turns too dark.

 What pastry should I use?